kesslerr/m4d/README.md

 # Environments / Packages

-The conda environment is saved in folder [env](/env).
-All python/bash/slurm scripts are found in [src](/src).
+The conda environment is saved in the folder [env](/env).
+All python/bash/slurm scripts can be found in [src](/src).

 The system architecture and hardware details of the HPC used for all *Python* and *Bash* scripts  with *SLURM* job scheduling system can be found in [MPCDF RAVEN user guide](https://docs.mpcdf.mpg.de/doc/computing/raven-details.html).

-The *R* environment, which is used in a *targets* pipeline and all related processing scripts are found in [targets](/targets).
+The *R* environment, used in a *targets* pipeline and all related processing scripts can be found in [targets](/targets).

-The *Julia* environment for LMM fitting are found in [julia](/julia).
+The *Julia* environment for LMM fitting is found in [julia](/julia).

 The system architecture and hardware details of the Macbook Pro (2020, M1) used to process the *targets* pipeline in *R* and *Julia* can be found [here](https://support.apple.com/en-us/111893).
 A 16 GB RAM version was used.

 # Run analyses

-The following is done on a HPC cluster with SLURM job scheduling system and the conda environment set-up.
+The following is done on an HPC cluster with SLURM job scheduling system and the conda environment set-up.

 ## Multiverse preprocessing and machine learning model fitting